Situated action and communication

 Our research studies action and communication in relation to the contexts and situations in which they emerge.
 Our work takes the body, and the social, material world in which we live, as fundamental to all psychology.

-Much of our research explores the processes through which human beings are influenced by their immediate worlds – and how they shape them, too.
+Working within our Centre for Interaction, Development and Diversity, we explore the processes through which human beings are influenced by their immediate worlds – and how they shape them.
 From this perspective, ‘things’ in the world – often seen as physical objects – are often deeply social as well.

 Our research covers the following topics